Aquatika – a protector of biodiversity

 Alien fish species

-The final habitat shows the karst phenomenon of the creation of travertine waterfalls and the importance of conserving them.
+- The final habitat shows the karst phenomenon of the creation of travertine waterfalls and the importance of conserving them.
 In favorable conditions, carbon dioxide is liberated from the water and mineral calcite is separated out.
 Travertine building plants, such as algae, secrete sugars that the calcite sticks to, and caddisflies form netting that the calcite attaches itself to.
-Calcite crystals settle out of the water with the help of these travertine builders, and at certain places in the river’s course, travertine begins to form as a porous and soft sedimentary rock.
-Fish and crustaceans can find places to shelter within its hollows and channels.
-Stunning examples of travertine waterfalls can be seen at the Plitvice Lakes, on the Sljunčica River in Rastoke, and on the Mrežnica and Korana Rivers.
+Calcite crystals settle out of the water with the help of these travertine builders, and at certain places in the river’s course, travertine begins to form as a porous and fish and crustaceans can find places to shelter within its hollows and channels.
+Stunning examples of travertine waterfalls can be seen at the Plitvice Lakes, on the Sljunčica River in Rastoke, and on the Mrežnica and Korana River.

 The natural water cycle & aquarium technology

-Due to the natural water cycle and its geographical position, Karlovac is rich in underground waters.
+Due to the natural water cycle and its geographical position, Karlovac is rich in underground waters, as lying on four rivers; Kupa, Korana, Dobra and Krka.
 Near to the aquarium is a deep well that supplies the aquarium tanks with chlorine-free water.
 This natural water is pumped into the aquarium’s system, with particles such as algae and sand being removed from the water through a mechanical filter.
 Harmful compounds such as ammonia are removed with a biological filter.
 The water then enters into a cooling chamber where the temperature is regulated.
 Oxygen is added to the water, which is then sterilized to remove viruses and bacteria.
 As it passes through the aquarium system, 5%, or 14 m3, of the water evaporates, and the same amount is returned to the Korana River via the surface runoff drainage system.
 As in nature, this hydrological cycle is repeated ad infinitum.

 Aquatika is a unique freshwater aquarium in Europe and provides visitors with the unique experience of the underwater world that we seem to know well, but still have so much more to learn.